faradayio/cage.faraday.io/setup.md

 $ cage shell web
 ```

-You can always check on the status of each of your application's services like so:
+You can always check to see what source trees are available, and which are
+currently mounted into services:

 ``` shell
 $ cage source ls